The Dream Chapter: Magic

-The Dream Chapter: Magic (Korean: 꿈의 장: Magic; RR: Kkum-ui jang: maejik) is the debut studio album by South Korean boy band TXT.
-It was released on October 21, 2019 by Big Hit Entertainment and Republic Records.
+The Dream Chapter: Magic (Korean: 꿈의 장: Magic; RR: Kkum-ui jang: maejik) is the debut studio album by South Korean boy band Tomorrow X Together.
+It was released on October 21, 2019, by Big Hit Entertainment and Republic Records.
 It serves as a follow-up to the band's debut extended play The Dream Chapter: Star (2019).
 The album contains eight songs, including the lead single, "9 and Three Quarters (Run Away)".
-Musically, the album incorporates different genres including R&B, tropical house, acoustic pop and hip hop.

-Commercially, the album debuted atop South Korea's Gaon Album Chart, becoming TXT's second chart-topping release of the year.
+Musically, the album incorporates different genres including R&B, tropical house, acoustic pop, and hip-hop.
+Commercially, the album debuted atop South Korea's Gaon Album Chart, becoming Tomorrow X Together's second chart-topping release of the year.
 It also charted on the US Billboard World Albums chart at number three.
-To promote the album, TXT appeared on several South Korean music programs.
+To promote the album, the band appeared on several South Korean music programs.

 Background and release

 The Dream Chapter: Magic is the band's first studio album.
-It follows their debut EP The Dream Chapter: Star released in March, 2019.
-On October 1, a teaser video was dropped on YouTube, announcing that the band will release their first full-length album on October 21.
+It follows their debut EP The Dream Chapter: Star released in March 2019.
+On October 1, a teaser video was released on YouTube, announcing that the band will release their first full-length album on October 21.
 The first official concept trailer for the album was released on October 3.
 The trailer combines two-dimensional graphics using the group's dynamic performance and projection mapping to stir a mysterious atmosphere.
 Following the release of the concept trailer, two sets of concept photos-"Sanctuary" and "Arcadia" versions were released.
 The Sanctuary version of the concept photos was released on October 7, alongside a mood board showing the boys in school.
 The Arcadia version, released a day later portrayed a darker theme.
 Both the concept photo versions express the boys' dream of deviance.
 On October 11, the tracklist of the full album was released, along-with the album cover.
-On October 17, a second teaser video for the album was released on the group's official website revealing the lead single "9 and Three Quarters (Run Away)" and demonstrating some of the energetic performances of the members.
+On October 17, a second teaser video for the album was released on the band's official website revealing the lead single "9 and Three Quarters (Run Away)" and demonstrating some of the energetic performances of the members.
 On October 18, the band released a preview video of the album on their official website.
 On October 21, The Dream Chapter: Magic was released physically and digitally alongside a music video for the album's lead single "9 and Three Quarters (Run Away)".

 Individual teasers for the members (Soobin, Yeonjun, Beomgyu, Taehyun, Huening Kai) were released for the music video of the acoustic pop track "Magic Island" from November 13 to November 16.
 The official music video for "Magic Island" was released on November 17.
 Individual teasers for each of the members were released for the music video of the track "Angel or Devil".
 The official music video was released on November 28.